MelonMarauda/Quests/README.md

 ## Defining A Scroll In A Config File

 Quests are defined in `.yml` files.
 Within one file you can define multiple quests as seen below.
-The general structure for quests starts with a name to use for `/gquest` and then tabbed after that all of the configuration options.
+The general structure for quests starts with a name/id, in the below case `coords1` and `coords2`, to use for `/gquest` and then tabbed after that all of the configuration options.
 Below the example config are all available configuration options and their structure.

 **Example quest YML file**